Minutes of the Morocco High Alumni Banquet May 24, 2008

 Sunday evening May 16th in the gymnasium and Commencement,

 Wednesday evening, May 19th.
-CLASS OF 1953
+CLASS OF 1953 THE

 CLASS OF 1953 graduated with 25 members, 10 girls and 15 boys.
 Attending the 55th year reunion